IndranilGanguly/documentation/ServerRelatedDocs.md

 RewriteRule ^ index.html [QSA,L]
 ```

-Place this **.htaccess** file in project folder and then paste the contents of the project folder in  /var/www/html folder
+Place this **.htaccess** file in project folder and then paste all the contents of the project folder in  /var/www/html folder

 ### Step 2